On the possible new heavy scalar and pseudoscalar resonances at the LHC

 It is well known that the toponium states decay quickly via weak interactions and therefore cannot be observed by the LHC detectors.
-This is the reason why heavier pseudoscalar twin meson has yet to be observed, and it will prove to be difficult because it consists mainly of toponium.
-The lighter pseudoscalar twin meson is probably, at the moment, hidden in the huge LHC background at the energy level of ${\cal O}(10 GeV)$.
+This is the reason why heavier twin meson has yet to be observed, and it will prove to be difficult because it consists mainly of toponium.

-To summarize, if the 125 GeV resonance is a scalar (rather than a pseudoscalar) boson, then the possible new resonance of roughly 750 GeV is its heavier scalar twin, both consisting of scalar toponium and gluonium.
-Lighter pseudoscalar twin QCD bound states might be more difficult to observe.
 There is a serious theoretical challenge ahead to evaluate the annihilation matrix elements in both scalar and pseudoscalar channels by solving Bethe-Salpeter equations or within the QCD on the lattice.
+However, the QCD lattice calculations with b-quarks are feasible.

 The possibility that we could be left without the Higgs scalar should not pose as a matter of concern.
 Namely, the Higgs mechanism built into the electroweak theory helped to establish the SM model, but does not solve the problem of masses of the elementary particles, i.e. Higgs potential and Yukawa couplings are free parameters.
 However, we know that the lepton and quark masses fulfil profound patterns: only three fermion families; characteristic mass gaps; quarks heavier than leptons within the same family, and very light neutrinos.